Vermejo Reserve: History

-Coal, natural gas, and oil
+Development of energy resources

 Vermejo has large hydrocarbon resources estimated to consist of a 300-year reserve of bituminous coal, trillions of cubic feet of natural gas and unknown quantities of oil.

 Coal mining on land later belonging to Vermejo began by 1880.
 Seven coal mining settlements and mines were established on the ranch: Blossburg, Brilliant, Tin Pan Canyon, and Swastiks in Dillon Canyon and Gardiner, Koehler, and Waldron canyon nearby.
 All were located at the lower elevations on the ranch between 6,460 ft and 7,220 feet elevation.
 The coal mines employed 3,563 miners in 1911.
 These miners consisted primarily of local Hispanic workers and many recent immigrants to the United States, especially from Italy and Greece.
 Other coal mines were located just outside the boundaries of Vermejo, notably at Dawson, New Mexico where in 1913, 263 miners were killed in the worst mining disaster ever to happen in the United States.
 Coal production slowly declined to insignificant levels and ceased altogether in 2002 due to the high cost of coal extraction.
 Land polluted or disturbed by the coal mining is still being reclaimed.